MicrosoftDocs/powerbi-docs/powerbi-docs/service-dashboard-tiles.md

 * [Quick Insights](service-insights.md)
 * [Reporting Services](https://docs.microsoft.com/sql/reporting-services/pin-reporting-services-items-to-power-bi-dashboards)

-Standalone tiles for images, text boxes, videos, streaming data, and web content can be created directly on the dashboard by using [Add tile](service-dashboard-add-widget.md).
+You create standalone tiles for images, text boxes, videos, streaming data, and web content directly on the dashboard by using the [Add tile](service-dashboard-add-widget.md) control.

   ![Add tile icon](media/service-dashboard-tiles/add_widgetnew.png)

-## Interacting with tiles on a dashboard
+## Interact with tiles on a dashboard
 After you've added a tile to a dashboard, you can move and resize it, or change its appearance and behavior.

 ### Move and resize a tile